Spirit of Collaboration

 » A new service-learning course was launched through the College of Business that focused on simple tax returns, the IRS and how to work with clients.
 The course included 18 students who used the Center for Service-Learning & Community Engagement’s building to assist the community 12 hours a week, three days a week from February through April.
 The 4000-level course worked with the IRS’s volunteers in tax assistance (VITA) program.
 The Public Library is the only other VITA location near APSU, and the wait time for community members to get tax assistance can be hours.
 The course received financial assistance from the QEP, and helped over 50 people with their simple tax returns while providing 120 hours of volunteer work.

-» The Office of Disability Services partnered with Academic Support to provide a tutor in Academic Support who identified as having a connection with Disability Services.
+» The Office of Student Disability Resource Center partnered with Academic Support to provide a tutor in Academic Support who identified as having a connection with Student Disability Resource Center.

 » Over 50 students attended “Meet the Firms,” a collaboration between Career Services and the College of Business.
 The event included nine participating employers seeking to fill internships and entry-level employment in the fields of accounting and finance.